-In this work package, Nordic Sustainable Construction will work towards establishing similar methods for building LCAs in the Nordic countries so that design and construction companies will be able to offer low carbon solutions in all the Nordic countries.
+In this work package, ‘Nordic Harmonisation of Life Cycle Assessment’, Nordic Sustainable Construction works towards harmonising normative methods for building LCAs in the Nordic countries so that design and construction companies will be able to offer low carbon solutions in all the Nordic countries.

-Furthermore, similar approaches will benefit policy-makers on national and municipal levels so that we can support each others' climate ambitions in regulation and in green public procurement, but also in the European policy development.
+Furthermore, similar approaches will benefit policy-makers on national and municipal levels so that we can support each other’s climate ambitions in regulation and in green public procurement, but also in the European policy development.

 Finally, in order to digitalise the Nordic building design, construction and management processes, it is of high importance that we set joint criteria for digital LCA as well.

-- Development of process for setting limit values
+- Process for setting limit values

 Work package responsible